rednoah/VASH/README.md

 As matching (possibly bipartite matching) of these keypoints between frames is expensive, a quantization method is necessary.
 In [4], Shang et al. propose the so-called Bag-of-Words concept, simplifying feature vectors to Visual words.
 The intention is to reduce to problem to a text duplicate detection, for which well-established algorithms exist.
 We implement this concept by clustering SIFT keypoints with k-means.

 We also read a number of other papers, which we did not implement, partially due to time reasons.
 Park et al. propose in [5] a local feature and a framework to identify duplicate web videos.
 Shot detection is performed and a signature generated, which describes the occurences of a feature in the shot.
 In [6] a new strategy to select frames of a video is introduced and performance is increased by elimination of rare features in such frames.
 Local features and BoW are used in [7] together with a new algorithm that detects temporal patterns in those features.
-Global features, including Block-based color histograms are used in [8]. (...)
+Sarkar et al. propose a new distance measure in [8].
+Furthermore, search algorithms are developed supported by a pruning technique for fast runtime.
+Liu et al. propose Video Histograms in [9], where a bin of the histogram represents the number of frames that are similar to a predefined set of seed vectors.
+[10] uses chromacity histograms as features and uses Dynamic Programming to match video shots based on the features.

-(TODO: Remaining papers, shorter description!)
+In our implementation, we are using the popular VLFeat Library to implement a SIFT Keypoint detector.
+BoW quantizer and matching are implemented by ourselves however.

 _Surveys:_
 * [1] "Y. Cai, L. Yang: Large-Scale Near-Duplicate Web Video Retrieval: Challenges and Approaches, 2013"